kulendu/DrawIt/README.md

 # DrawIt

-DrwaIt is a screen on air that allows you to write/draw anything while just waving your fingers over the screen.
+DrawIt is a screen on air that allows you to write/draw anything while just waving your fingers over the screen.

 ## Benifits of DrwaIt:
 * Allows user to draw/write anything out of the it imagination anytime.